abonczyk/cot-4500-Pro1/README.md

-# This is the README file for my Programming Assignment 1.
+# Programming Assignment 1.

-# Please refer to the requirements.txt file for installing the required libraries.
+# This assignment demonstrates four methods of finding roots of functions:  the Approximation Algorithm, the Bisection Method, the Fixed-Point Iteration Method, and the Newton-Raphson Method.

+## Installation

+pip install sympy

+## Usage

+python C:\Users\[User]\Desktop\cot-4500-Pro1.py